shree998/Campus-Expert/submissions/carlos42044/module-1/community-assessment.md

 * Meetings are held during college hour, 3:30pm to 4:30pm.
 * Childcare is not available.
 #### Ideal Version:
-Maybe try to somehow make meetings more available to those who cannot attent at college hour?
+Maybe try to somehow make meetings more available to those who cannot attend at college hour?
 Only problem is college hour is the one time that most students are available to meet.
 #### Ideas on how to improve:
 Maybe ACM can live stream meetings so people can tune in from wherever they are.